rubiojr/rsx/README.md

 Any additional `.risor` files in the `lib` directory will be available at run time.

+## Built-in rsx module

+There's a built-in `rsx` module that provides some basic functionality.
+More modules will be added in the future.

+Check [rsx.risor](lib/rsx.risor) for the available functions.

 ## Development tips

 While in development, you can run the Risor scripts directly: